Mika83AC/ad-hoc-json-filter/README.md

 # ad-hoc-json-filter
-Filtering JSON data with variable filter conditions at runtime
+Filtering JSON data with variable filter conditions at runtime.

+`npm install ad-hoc-json-filter`

 ## Why?
 Filtering JSON in JS is simple.
 At least when you know the filter conditions at dev time.